babsey/code-graph/docs/introduction/what-is-code-graph.md

 neural network simulator — making code-graph likely a modular, reusable graph editor designed for domain-specific scientific network visualization.

-With 210+ commits and 11 tagged releases, it is an actively maintained project.

 <div class="tip custom-block" style="padding-top: 8px">

 Just want to try it out?
 Skip to the [Quickstart](./getting-started).